-During the economic crises of the 1970s, the free-marketers seized their opportunity and pounced.
-They put forward their ideas the solution to the stagflation crisis which had befallen the world.
+During the economic crises of the 1970s, free marketers seized their opportunity and pounced.
+They put forward their ideas for the solution to the stagflation crisis which had befallen the world.

 What happened next was that the shock doctrine espoused by these economists was thrust upon countries such as Chile despite the voters there voting in a left-wing government.